nllz/IRTF-HRPC/draft-political.md

 This stance is a pragmatic approach to the problem.
 It states that some protocols under certain conditions can themselves have a political dimension.
 This is different from the claim that a protocol might sometimes be used in a political way; that view is consistent with the idea of the technology being neutral (for the human action using the technology is where the politics lies).
 Instead, this position requires that each protocol and use be evaluated for its political dimension, in order to understand the extent to which it is political.

 ## All protocols are political sometimes
 While not an absolutist standpoint it recognizes that all design decisions are subject to the law of unintended consequences.
 The system consisting of the Internet and its users is vastly too complex to be predictable; it is chaotic in nature; its emergent properties cannot be predicted.
 This concept strongly hinges on the general purpose aspect of information technology and its malleability.
-Whereas not all (potential) behaviours, affordances and impacts of protocols can possible be predicted, on could at least consider the impact of proposed implementations.
+Whereas not all (potential) behaviours, affordances and impacts of protocols can possible be predicted, one could at least consider the impact of proposed implementations.

 ## The network has its own logic and values
 While humans create technologies, this does not mean that they are forever under human control.
 A technology, once created, has its own logic that is independent of the human actors that either create or use the technology.